 - Photography: Each listing can have a maximum of nine product photos.
 The first and most important image in your photo set is called the hero image.
 This is the main image shoppers see when looking at your product in search results or your listing page.
 In addition to your hero image, you can add images to show your product in use, known as lifestyle photos.
 Remember, e-commerce product photography is crucial, as customers can’t feel or see your product in person.

 Let’s say you’ve decided to sell private-label products as an FBA seller.
 Where do you get your inventory?
 The goal of this step is to answer that question.
 It’s time to research the potential manufacturers and decide on the best one for your business.

-We recommend creating a longlist of 10 or more suppliers and contacting each of them.
-Alibaba offers a messaging system for getting in touch with a manufacturer; just click the Contact Supplier button on the product page.
+We recommend creating a list of 10 or more suppliers and contacting each of them.
+Alibaba offers a messaging system for contacting a manufacturer; just click the Contact Supplier button on the product page.

 For more in-depth information about finding a manufacturer, listen to this episode from Viral Launch’s podcast, Follow the Data.

 6. Order and Ship Your Product

 In the last step, you’ve decided on the best supplier for your product, so now you can place your first full order.
 We recommend that you order enough product for at least a two-month run of inventory.

 Since you’ll be ordering from an overseas supplier, you’ll have a few different payment options.